mhausenblas/using-client-go/README.md

 ## Kubernetes 1.7

-Use the following in your `Gopkg.toml` file (add it if it doesn't exist, otherwise update it):
+Once you're using one or more of the snippets, that is, you have imports that reference one or more `client-go` packages, use the following in your `Gopkg.toml` file.
+Add it if it doesn't exist, otherwise update it:

 ```
 [[constraint]]